mjjstockman/setlistsharer/README.md

 [Back to top ⇧](#Setlist-Sharer)
 ## Hero Image

 An eye-catching full screen image is placed under the navigation.
 This helps grab the users attention and convey positive, professional feelings.
-This also holds some text that is centered.

 <img src="docs/readme_images/features/hero-img.png"  alt="Nav at mobile size showing the hamburger icon">